Chapter 8 Cell content

 ))

-ggplot objects are also supported by using gg_chunk().
-It let users implement any graphics with ggplot2.
+ggplot objects are supported and can be inserted with gg_chunk().
+It lets users implement any graphics with ggplot2.

 It usually requires a structure containing data grouped by one or more factors and a function to call on each content that produces a ggplot graph (in which adding the theme_void() is common).